Les Baux and the old

 Look at the recognizable

-stairs behind on the photo on the left above.
-It's the stairs of Eglise Saint Vincent.
+stairs behind (photo on the left).
+The stairs of Eglise Saint Vincent.

 The old farmhouse

-in episode 'The Electors' (Where Horst hides the duke of Bern)
+in 'The Electors' (Where Horst hides the duke of Bern)

 and my husband Patrick.
 Without mentioning the road we would never have traced